 Vulval cancer may affect women of all ages but appears to occur most frequently in women aged between 65–75 years.
 Human papillomavirus (HPV) appears to be responsible for the development of about 60% squamous cell carcinomas of the vulva.

 Some vulval cancers may be preceded by precancerous changes that may last for several years.
-This precancerous condition of the vulva is known as vulval intraepithelial neoplasia, or VIN.
-The usual type of VIN is due to HPV.
+This precancerous condition of the vulva is known as vulval intraepithelial neoplasia (VIN), now also known as high-grade squamous intraepithelial lesion (SIL).
+The usual type of VIN/SIL is due to HPV.
 It may be aggravated by smoking.

 What are the signs and symptoms?